gcedeno/FEND_Capstone_TravelAPP/README.md

-To run the server with the 3-Party-APIs you need an API Key or username and a baseUrl in an .env file. `GEO_BASEURL` and `GEO_USERNAME` for the Geonames API, `OpenWeather_APIKEY` and `OpenWeather_BASEURL` for the DarkSky API & `PIXABAY_KEY` and `PIXABAY_BASEURL` for the Pixabay API
+To run the server with the 3-Party-APIs you need an API Key or username and a baseUrl in an .env file. `GEO_BASEURL` and `GEO_USERNAME` for the Geonames API, `Weatherbit_APIKEY` and `Weatherbit_BASEURL` for the Weatherbit API & `PIXABAY_KEY` and `PIXABAY_BASEURL` for the Pixabay API

-Now you're able to run the server with the 3-Party-APIs to everything you need for the Trip planning.
+Now jus enter your current location, desired destination, trip dates and search for important details about your next travel adventure!

 ## References
 * [Udacity's Front End Developer ND](https://www.udacity.com/course/front-end-web-developer-nanodegree--nd0011)